Newcastle–Bergen–Stavanger ferry: History

-Route Closure
+Route closure

-However, on 1 September 2008 DFDS shut down their United Kingdom to Norway service, citing the route as a loss with no ambition for a route relaunch in the future.
+On 1 September 2008 DFDS shut down their United Kingdom to Norway service, citing the route as loss-making, with no ambition for a route relaunch in the future.
 MS Queen of Scandinavia made her final sailing on 18 September 2008.

-The loss of service cost 350 persons their jobs, including 270 jobs on MS Queen of Scandinavia and a further 70 employees in both the UK, Denmark and Norway, dealing a blow to both economies on both sides of the North Sea and leading to an annual £10 million hit to the North East economy.
+The loss of service cost 350 persons their jobs, including 270 jobs on MS Queen of Scandinavia and a further 70 employees in both the UK, Denmark and Norway, dealing a blow to economies on both sides of the North Sea and leading to an annual £10 million hit to the economy of North East England.

-Prior to the route's closure, the director of tourism for Bergen, Norway stated "The British market has been the biggest for us for the last five or six years, with about 200,000 visitors every summer."
+Prior to the route's closure, the director of tourism for Bergen, Norway stated, "The British market has been the biggest for us for the last five or six years, with about 200,000 visitors every summer."

 Campaign for reinstatement

 Since the closure of the route there have been several campaigns launched to reinstate the service.

 Locals in the UK started a campaign and website in 2008 (www.britain2norway.com) to highlight the demand, impact and need for the reinstatement of a ferry line.
 Upon the start-up of Norwegian Seaways Ltd a new website was created, www.StartaUKtoNorwayferry.com.
 The site featured an e-petition for those still affected by the loss of the route, and opportunities for public views to be stated.
 It also featured history, links, news and updates on efforts to reinstate the service.